jeremyschulman/netbox-pyswagger/README.md

 The gist of this client is that it consumes the Netbox Swagger 2.0 spec and uses that information to dynamically create a client with all API capabilities, model parameters as objects, and perform data validataton on all request parameters and responses.
-You never have to worry about the client being "out of sync" with the server API.
-This client is specifically designed so that it can be used in an interactive Python shell, such as ipython and jupyter notebooks, in order to create a *CLI-like* user experience and not require **hard-core** programming to automate the Netbox system.
+You never have to worry about the client being "out of sync" with the Netbox API.
+This client is specifically designed so that you can *introspect*, that is show in a "help" like manner, everything about each API, parameter, and data-type so that you do not need to have any API docs.
+You can use this client in an interactive Python shell, such as ipython and jupyter notebooks, in order to create a *CLI-like* user experience and not require **hard-core** programming to automate the Netbox system.
 For these purpose, this client was built with the halutz package - see these [tutorials](https://github.com/jeremyschulman/halutz/tree/master/docs) for usage.